MyriamFentanes/eap-template/README.md

 https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/

 ## Variables description
-  adminUsername: Name of RHEL's administrator user for the VM
+  - adminUsername: Name of RHEL's administrator user for the VM .

-  adminPassword: Password of RHEL's administrator user for the VM
+  - adminPassword: Password of RHEL's administrator user for the VM.
-  rhsmUserName: Username for the RHN account with entitlements to JBoss EAP that will be used to subcribe the OS
+  - rhsmUserName: Username for the RHN account with entitlements to JBoss EAP that will be used to subcribe the OS.

-  rhsmPassword: Password for the RHN account with entitlements to JBoss EAP that will be used to subcribe the OS
+  - rhsmPassword: Password for the RHN account with entitlements to JBoss EAP that will be used to subcribe the OS.

-  dnsLabelPrefix: Prefix for the public dns used for the installation
+  - dnsLabelPrefix: Prefix for the public dns used for the installation.

-  eapUserName: Username for the Application Server administrator
+  - eapUserName: Username for the Application Server administrator.

-  eapPassword: Password for the Application Server administrato
+  - eapPassword: Password for the Application Server administrator.

-  eapProfile: JBoss Enterprise Application Platform profile for the server
+  - eapProfile: JBoss Enterprise Application Platform profile for the server.

-  sshPassPhrase: Passphrase for the ssh key to connect to the server.
+  - sshPassPhrase: Passphrase for the ssh key to connect to the server.